0x-KChau/ionic-csv/README.md

 ## Contributing
-This ionic-mqtt wrapper is an Open Source Package.
+This ionic-csv wrapper is an Open Source Package.
 So it is open to any contributors.

 ## License